helm/charts/stable/kibana/README.md

 ## Upgrading

+### To 3.1.0

+Elasticsearch url/hosts now only managed via ENV_VAR by default.
+There is no longer a default value within `.Values.files.kibana.yml`.

 ### To 2.3.0

 The default value of `elasticsearch.url` (for kibana < 6.6) has been removed in favor of `elasticsearch.hosts` (for kibana >= 6.6).